Time: 14:00 - 15:30

 What is the course about?

-You will be introduced to the fundamentals of saxophone playing, note-reading and improvisation, and develop these skills as the course progresses.
+You will be introduced to the fundamentals of saxophone playing: sound production, scales, music reading and improvisation, and develop these skills as your course progresses.

 What will we cover?